johno/clrs/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Acknowledgements

+  * The scss is written by @mrmrs: <https://github.com/mrmrs/colors>

-More documentation on clrs.cc available at <https://github.com/mrmrs/colors>.
+More documentation available at <https://github.com/mrmrs/colors>.